Top Rated Family Law Attorney in Portland, Oregon

 others

 Portland, OR family law attorney Bill Howe talks about the most rewarding aspect of his practice and his service to the community.
-Going through a divorce or preparing for marriage with a premarital agreement involves a significant life transition.
-The stress associated with these processes can be challenging for individuals, and he finds assisting them through this transition highly rewarding.
-Clients often express gratitude, with gestures such as sending homemade jam as a token of appreciation.
+He notes that going through a divorce or entering into a marriage with a premarital agreement represents a significant life transition.
+The stress associated with these processes can be considerable, and helping clients navigate this challenging period is immensely rewarding.
+Over the years, he has received heartfelt appreciation from clients, including one woman who sent him homemade jam every Christmas for twenty years as a token of gratitude for his support.

 More Videos From This Lawyer